-In the old days…like 4-5 years ago, employers would routinely just give employees money to purchase their own Individual-Family plans on the internet, or through an Independent Broker.
-Other employers would “reimburse” employees for their health insurance expenses.
-Many companies would claim that money paid as a “business expense”, or even pre-tax the money.
+It used to be that employers would give their employees money to purchase their own Individual-Family plans.
+They would find plans on the internet or through an Independent Broker.
+Some employers would “reimburse” employees for their health insurance expenses that they found on their own.
+Many companies would claim the money paid as a “business expense” or even pre-tax the money.
 These were sometimes called an “Employer Payment Plan”.
-With the #ACA and the retooling of #ObamaCare, in 2014, the IRS disallowed these type of arrangements, and got pretty mean about it.
+With the ACA and the retooling of ObamaCare in 2014, the IRS disallowed these types of arrangements.

 IRS notice 2013-54 clearly states employers cannot reimburse or pay for Individual Health Plans for people